nengxu/dolphin/README.md

     [output]: The Gemfile's dependencies are satisfied
     [exit]: 0

+### Local mode

+Dolphin can also be used to deploy to developer's local machine.
+Just pass the --local (or -l for short) option when issue command.
+By default, dolphin will log into localhost as yourself.
+You may also specify another user to log in as.

+    # running in local mode
+    if options[:local]
+      # by default, log in as yourself
+      @user = `whoami`.strip
+      # may log in as another user
+      # @user = 'neng'
+      @servers = [
+        'localhost',
+      ]
+    end

+For example, you can start puma in production mode on your local machine:

+    bin/dolphin puma start -e production -l

 ## Extend with custom modules

 To extend dolphin's functionality with your custom modules is easy.
 It is Ruby anyway.
 For example, to add Centos related functions: